cneuro/eslint-config-functional/README.md

 }
 ```

-Remember to [set](https://eslint.org/docs/latest/user-guide/configuring/ignoring-code) here any `ignorePatterns` if you require them beyond the standard `build` and `dist` folders, along with any other config overrides.
+Remember to [set](https://eslint.org/docs/latest/user-guide/configuring/ignoring-code) here any `ignorePatterns` if you require them beyond the standard `build` and `dist` folders, along with any other config overrides you may desire.

 ## Usage